dotnet/docs/docs/architecture/containerized-lifecycle/design-develop-containerized-apps/build-aspnet-core-applications-linux-containers-aks-kubernetes.md

 Notice Docker support is not enabled now, just to show it can be done after project creation.

-If you have any previous version of .NET Core, you can download and install the 3.1 version from <https://dotnet.microsoft.com/download>.
+If you have any previous version of .NET Core, you can download and install the specific version from <https://dotnet.microsoft.com/download>.

 To show you can "Dockerize" your project at any time, you'll add Docker support now.
 So right-click on the project node in Solution Explorer and select **Add** > **Docker support** on the context menu.